delve/prancing-walrus/notes/botDesignNotes/datastore.md

 # decisions
 data storage must be free

-feels like using BigQuery is just too much more cumbersome. have to be able to sync back and forth (so mgrs can crunch, review, update numbers)
+feels like using BigQuery is just too much more cumbersome. have to be able to sync back and forth (so mgrs can crunch & review numbers)

 would prefer a single data store (making bigquery sync even more important, and problematic)